Swart-lab/bleties/docs/index.md

 Refer to the individual module pages for further information.

- * [MILRAA](milraa.md) -- Identify putative IESs and IES junctions from a mapping of PacBio CCS reads or subreads to reference genome assembly.
+ * [MILRAA](milraa.md) -- Identify putative IESs and IES junctions from a mapping of PacBio subreads or CCS reads to reference genome assembly.
- * [MISER](miser.md) -- Screen for potentially erroneous IES calls, to curate the list of putative IES junctions.
+ * [MISER](miser.md) -- Screen for potentially erroneous IES calls, to curate the list of putative IES junctions (experimental!).
  * [MILRET](milret.md) -- Use curated IES junctions, or IES junction coordinates from third-party tools, to calculate IES retention scores from mapping of CCS reads to a reference MAC assembly.